swharden/JLJP/README.md

 * Select "X" and "Last" as shown in the screenshot
 * Click "Calculate" and the liquid junction potential will be displayed

-A precompiled JAR file is also available: http://jljp.sourceforge.net/Jljp.jar

 ## Notes about Adding Ions

 * In the graphical panel put the name of the ion in the text field and press "Add"